Carr\'e du champ flow matching: better quality-generalisation tradeoff in generative models: Experiments

 Amongst the models in Fig. \ref{figure_4}b,c across different epochs, which one should one choose?
-When plotted against epochs, we see that generalisation in FM monotonically deteriorates (Fig. \ref{figure_4}d).
+When plotted against epochs, we see that generalisation in FM monotonically deteriorates (Fig. \ref{figure_4}d) and memorisation monotonically increases.
 This means that FM models require early-stopping strategies to optimise.
-By contrast, CDC-FM test-set performance plateaus, meaning that early-stopping strategies are less relevant.
+By contrast, CDC-FM test-set performance plateaus and memorisation remains lower, meaning that early-stopping strategies are less relevant.
 Our results show that for a given sample quality, especially when high, there is a CDC-FM model with comparable or better generalisation and memorisation than FM, and vice versa.

-The behaviours vary from highly stereotyped, tripod gaits to complex non-canonical gaits as the walking speed decreases (Fig. \ref{figure_4}a).
-We expected that this heterogeneity would lead to spatially different trade-offs in quality, generalisation and memorisation.
-To visualise memorisation patterns, we took a late epoch (100k) for both FM and CDC-FM (Fig. \ref{figure_4}b,c, black dots), finding that memorisation predominantly occurred on the right end of the UMAP (Fig. \ref{figure_4}e).
+The data manifold is not covered uniformly with data points.
+Rather, fast behaviours are generally more stereotypical and most densely represented (left side of manifold) than slow, complex movements (right side of manifold, Fig. \ref{figure_4}a).
+We expected that this sparsity pattern would lead to varying trade-offs in quality, generalisation and memorisation.
+In visualising these patterns, we took a late epoch (100k) for both FM and CDC-FM (Fig. \ref{figure_4}b,c, black dots), finding that memorisation predominantly occurred in sparse regions (Fig. \ref{figure_4}e).
 Memorisation correlated with the sparsity of the training points (Fig. \ref{figure_4}f,g), estimated based on the distance to the closest neighbour, and occurred first at the sparsest points (Fig. \ref{figure_4}g), corroborating our earlier findings (Fig. \ref{figure_3}).
 By contrast, CDC-FM showed substantially lower (Fig. \ref{figure_4}f,g) and less sparsity-dependent memorisation (Fig. \ref{figure_4}g).
 Overall, these results indicate that geometry-aware regularisation is especially valuable when data varies heterogeneously over the data manifold.
 In the next section, we examine its limits as the intrinsic dimension and dataset size increase.